Frans Erasmus: Career

 He was appointed Minister of Justice in 1959, in the Hendrik Verwoerd cabinet.
-After his term as Minister of Justice he was appointed Ambassador to Italy from 1961 until 1965.
+After his term as Minister of Justice, which ended upon acceptance of his own request for retirement, he was appointed Ambassador to Italy from 1961 until 1965.
+He retired from public service at that time due to his declining health.

 Marriage

 Erasmus first married Christina Wiese of Melsetter in the then Southern Rhodesia.
 They had a son and a daughter.
 On 9 January 1946 he married Cornelia Margaretha (Corrie) Naudé of Lydenburg.
 They had three daughters.